truecrunchyfrog/ian/README.md

 Events are stored in a (probably version controlled) directory, with subdirectories for each calendar.
 Each event is its own TOML file, which makes manual event manipulation easy.

-This project strives for iCalendar RFC 5545 compatability (https://datatracker.ietf.org/doc/html/rfc5545).
+This project strives for [iCalendar RFC 5545](https://datatracker.ietf.org/doc/html/rfc5545) compatability.

 ian supports dynamic and subscribeable calendars:
 * Native ian calendars.